This website publishes administrative rules on their effective dates, as designated by the adopting state agencies, colleges, and

 (A) Administrative termination

 hearing.
-(1) The obligor and
+(1) The parties have the

-administrative termination investigation findings and recommendations within
+right to object to the administrative termination investigation findings and

-"Notice of Administrative Termination Hearing"(effective or revised
+JFS 07525, "Notice of Administrative Termination Hearing"(effective

-to the obligor and obligee at their last known addresses. (a) At the administrative termination hearing, the obligor and
+addresses. (a) At the administrative termination hearing, the parties

-CSEA may exclude any individual who is determined by the CSEA not to have a
+is determined by the CSEA not to have a valid interest in the

-valid interest in the proceedings. (b) Within fifteen days of the conclusion of the administrative
+proceedings. (b) Within fifteen days of the conclusion of the administrative

 support order is an administrative child support order, prepare a JFS 07526,